I'm Carole Anderson.

 This boulder inspired my website name.
 In my other life I do graphic design, which comes in handy sometimes.
 I always wanted a garden rock.
 I couldn't find what I wanted, so I decided to design my own.
 This rock was chosen from a pile of hundreds at a local landscape business.
 A patient man sorted through countless rocks with his Bobcat until picky-me found the perfect size and color to fit my design.
 I know it looks small in this photo, but it weighs at least 200 pounds!
 After it was loaded in our SUV, Ange and I took our rock and my Adobe Illustrator file directly to have it engraved at a memorial place.

 The day we picked our rock up we were exceptionally lucky to be able to talk with the man who did the engraving.
 He showed us step-by-step how the engraving process was done with a sticky vinyl mask of the design and described the sandblasting process.
 Afterwards, the rock got a water bath.
 Awesome job!

-Once home, we backed the car up to the flower bed we wanted the rock to be in and rolled it down a large wood plank.
+Once home, we backed our SUV up to the flower bed we wanted the rock to be in and rolled it down a large wood plank.
 Where the rock landed is where it has permanently resided!

 Daylily "Heavenly Curls"